galaxyproject/training-material/Introduction/tutorials/Introduction.md

 ## Repeat workflow

-It's time to reuse the workflow we created earlier.
+It's time to reuse the workflow we have created earlier.

 > ### :pencil2: Hands-on: Run a workflow
 > 1. Open the workflow menu (top menu bar).
 Find the workflow you made in the previous section, and select the option **Run**